haoshengzheng/Option-pricing-analysis/README.md

 ## Core Architecture: Dual-Time Framework & Market Alignment

-Unlike standard academic pricing models, this suite is engineered from the ground up to strictly adhere to the infrastructure and operational nuances of the **Chinese Commodity and Futures Markets**.

 ### 1. The Dual-Time Axis Principle (`Trading Time` vs. `Calendar Time`)
-To eliminate pricing distortions caused by weekends, public holidays, and fragmented daily sessions, the suite splits the time dimension into two distinct axes:
+Chinese commodity options trade in fragmented sessions (typically 09:00-15:00 day + 21:00-23:00 night, depending on the contract) with weekends and public holidays excluded.
+Treating maturity as flat 365-day calendar time distorts both implied vol and Greeks.
+This library decouples the time axis:
-* **Trading Time ($T_{\text{trade}}$):** Measured precisely at a **second-by-second granularity** based only on active exchange sessions (incorporating China's specific morning, afternoon, and night sessions, summing up to trading seconds per full day**).
+* **Trading Time ($T_{\text{trade}}$):** Counted precisely **second-by-second** based only on active exchange sessions (incorporating China's specific morning, afternoon, and night sessions, summing up to trading seconds per full day**).
 Volatility accumulation and diffusion in Geometric Brownian Motion (GBM) are driven exclusively along this axis to prevent the unphysical decay of option value over non-trading periods.
 * **Calendar Time ($T_{\text{cal}}$):** Calculated on a continuous standard 365-day basis, utilized strictly for discounting cash flows ($e^{-r T_{\text{cal}}}$) and calculating cost-of-carry yields, ensuring precise present-value accounting.

+* This method of splitting is in line with the reality of China's futures market and is implemented consistently across vanilla, barrier, and accumulator pricers (see 'core/time_utils.py' for session definitions.

-### 2. Independent Implementation & Production-Grade Valuation Alignment
+### 2. Implementation & Validation
-Every pricing engine, mathematical replication routine, and numerical simulator within this suite was **completely independently developed from scratch**.
-To guarantee industrial readiness, the model's codebase has been rigorously backtested and cross-verified against real-world institutional benchmarks:
-* **Sell-Side Quote Verification:** The models have been empirically validated using live market parameters and actual daily risk sheets from institutional sell-side desks.
-When feeding identical trading parameters, this independent pricer replicates the sell-side's **Net Present Value (NPV)** and **Greeks profiles** (Delta, Gamma, Vega, Theta) with an exceptionally tight tracking error **strictly within 3%**.
-* **Onshore Market Settlement Engine Alignment:** The pricer has been cross-checked against the production settlement and valuation systems widely adopted across the Chinese onshore OTC derivative market (eg.Yield Chain).
-Under identical parameter conditions, the model demonstrates numerical alignment, proving that this pricing implementation fully captures the mathematical consensus of live trading desks.
+* All pricers are independently developed from scratch based on classical literature, references without consulting any external codebase — no QuantLib, no proprietary toolkits.
+* **Key references:**
+* Haug (2007) — closed-form vanilla and 8-type discrete barrier
+* Broadie, Glasserman & Kou (1997) — discrete barrier correction (β ≈ 0.5826)
+* Carr & Madan (1998) - static replication of European payoffs via vanilla portfolio
+* **Market-consistent pricing.** Under identical parameters, the library reproduces the prices and Greek profiles quoted by onshore sell-side desks, validated through the author's direct experience in OTC settlement.

 ## Analysis & Diagnostic Modules